 This means you are bound to get lost in the melee.
 So, how do you ensure that your products and services stand out?

 This is where the “End Goal” comes into the picture.
-The end goal is what you wish for people to accomplish with your product or service.
+The end goal is what you wish for people to accomplish with your product or Google Adwords Service.
 Understanding the end goal and figuring it out, is the best way to help you stand out in the sea of Google Ads.

 Let’s explain this with a hypothetical example.